Rosemval/learning-/README.md

 # learning-
 Learning github first repository
-I hope i learn to use github as soon as possible
+I hope i learn to use github as soon as possible first commit